Nazi plunder: ALIU List of Red Flag Names

 The Art Looting Intelligence Unit published a list of "Red Flag Names", organizing them by country: Germany, France, Switzerland, The Netherlands, Belgium, Italy, Spain, Portugal, Sweden, and Luxembourg.
 Each name is followed by a description of the person's activities, their relations with other people in the spoliation network and, in many cases, information concerning their arrest or imprisonment by Allied forces.

 Soviet Union

+After the initiation of Operation Barbarossa, Eastern Europe was relentlessly plundered by Nazi German forces.
+In 1943 alone, 9,000,000 tons of cereals, 2000000 t of fodder, 3000000 t of potatoes, and 662000 t of meats were sent back to Germany.
+During the course of the German occupation, some 12 million pigs and 13 million sheep were seized by Nazi forces.
+The value of this plunder is estimated at 4 billion Reichsmarks.
+This relatively low number in comparison to the German-occupied nations of Western Europe can be attributed to the indiscriminate scorched-earth policy pursued by Nazi Germany and the retreating Soviet Union forces in the Eastern Front.

 To investigate and estimate Nazi plunder in the USSR during 1941 through 1945, the Soviet State Extraordinary Commission for Ascertaining and Investigating the Crimes Committed by the German-Fascist Invaders and Their Accomplices was formed on 2 November 1942.
 During the Great Patriotic War and afterward, until 1991, the Commission collected materials on Nazi crimes in the USSR, including incidents of plunder.
 Immediately following the war, the Commission outlined damage in detail to 64 of the most valuable Soviet museums, out of 427 damaged ones.
 In the Russian SFSR, 173 museums were found to have been plundered by the Nazis, with looted items numbering in the hundreds of thousands.